HL7/vulcan-rwd/input/pagecontent/patients.md

 This guide defines an [extra search parameter](SearchParameter-EncounterDischargeDispositionSearchParameter.html) on Encounter to search for the patient's disposition on discharge.

 ### Condition
 The FHIR Condition resource is used for recording diagnoses.
-The [Condition profile](StructureDefinition-ConditionRwd.html) was created that inherits from the [base IPS Condition profile](https://hl7.org/fhir/uv/ips/StructureDefinition-Condition-uv-ips.html) and adds encounter and recordedDate as elements that should be supported.
+Either the [base IPA Condition profile](https://hl7.org/fhir/uv/ipa/StructureDefinition-ipa-condition.html) or [base IPA Problem List Item](https://hl7.org/fhir/uv/ipa/StructureDefinition-ipa-problem-list-item.html) provide the needed data elements for searching and retrieving condition data.

 |**Clinical Element**|**FHIR Element**|
 |---|---|